How to Apply for SSDI in Illinois: Offices, Timelines, and Tips

 How to Apply for SSDI in Illinois: Offices, Timelines, and Tips?

-TL;DR: Illinois residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Illinois.
+Illinois residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Illinois.
 Your claim is processed by the Illinois Disability Determination Services (DDS) in Springfield.
 Average initial processing time is 4 to 6 months.
+Illinois has multiple SSA offices in the Chicago metro area; Cook County processes the highest volume.

 Illinois has SSA offices in the following cities: Chicago, Springfield, Rockford, Peoria, Champaign, Decatur, and 30+ more.
 To find the office nearest you with current hours and appointment availability, use the SSA office locator at ssa.gov/locator.